Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 • audit of civil law contracts – identification and assessment of the risk of recognizing them as an employment relationship,

-• legal and tax advice – preparation of recommendations regarding the content of contracts and cooperation practices,
+• legal and tax advice – development of recommendations regarding the content of contracts and cooperation practices,

-• preparing the organization for PIP inspections – including review of procedures, documentation and internal communication,
+• preparing the organization for a PIP inspection – including a review of procedures, documentation and internal communication rules,

-• advice on various employment models – tailored to business needs and industry.
+• advice on various employment models – tailored to business needs and industry specifics.

 What is the difference between an employment contract and a B2B contract?